T-Plan Robot Frequently Asked Questions

 During a valid support and maintenance contract you have full access to all product updates.
 Beta and minor point releases, through to major feature releases are all included.

-If you have any problems or questions, or simply want some advice, you can communicate with our support team through phone, email, web chat or our support forums.
+If you have any problems or questions, or simply want some advice, you can communicate with our support team through phone, email, or web chat on any of the website pages.

 The Development License is not named to an individual, and not tied to a particular computer, i.e. the license is floating, not node locked.

 For an example purchase of 5 Development Licenses, this only allows 5 users to use T-Plan Robot Enterprise at any given time, even if there are 10 computers that have T-Plan Robot Enterprise installed on them.

 In a multi user scenario the 5 development licenses are used by each user in turn, when they become available on the network.
 E.g. All other users will have to wait their turn on the network to use the 5 licenses.
 I.e. Only 5 license can be used at any one time.